Candida Martinelli's Italophile Site

 • Some recipes come from cookbooks by authors unknown to us today.

 The Andalucía, or Al-Andalus, of the 1200s was not today’s southern region of Andalucía in Spain.
 It was the name used for all of the territory controlled in Spain by Arab Muslims, originally from North Africa.
 The major part of Spain, excluding only it’s Northern regions, was under Arab rule between 711 and 1492.
 The Kingdom of Granada was the last area to fall to the Spanish-Catholic monarchs Ferdinand and Isabella in what Spain calls a ‘re-conquest’ of their territory.
-The defeated Muslims call a barbarous tragedy.
+The defeated Muslims call it a barbarous tragedy.
 Some Moroccan families still retain, in a prominent place in their Moroccan homes, the key to their ancestors’ family home that was taken from them in Al-Andalus during that period.

 The oldest cuisine in the world (a cuisine being a documented cooking of a settled people) is the Persian cuisine, which like the Persian Empire, stretches back to nearly 1000 BC.
 Many elements of Persian cuisine appear throughout the Near East and North Africa, and they appear in this cookbook as well.
 And many elements of the Persian and the Al-Andalus cuisines appear in the early European cookbooks.
+One of the earliest we have is from ancient Rome, by the cook Apicius.
+His recipes are very similar to the recipes in this cookbook.

 European cuisine only began to change when:

-• new food stuffs arrived from the New World,
+• new foodstuffs arrived from the New World,

 • more secure trade routes were acquired to the Indies,

-• the growth of the nation state led to stronger national identities and codified cuisines, and
+• the growth of the nation state led to stronger national identities and codified cuisines,

-• the advent of mass cultivation and food production made lesser used foodstuffs, and more expensive, all but disappear.
+• the advent of mass cultivation and food production made lesser used foodstuffs, and more expensive, and all but disappear.

-The most recipes in any one category were for sweets, which isn’t surprising when you consider that 3 of the 7 prescribed courses in a meal are sweets.
+The most recipes in any one category are for sweets, which isn’t surprising when you consider that 3 of the 7 prescribed courses in a meal are sweets.
 I have divided the sweets recipes into sub-categories of:

 • Pastries,